GHeitem/course-work/README.md

 Intersection of polygons in space
 Made by Rashidov M.
 Belgorod, 2015-2016y.
-Vertices must be added as an counter-clockwise prder.
+vertices must be entered in traversal order.